Potato, Spinach and Cheese Egg Casserole + Recipe Video

 A hearty vegetarian breakfast casserole that’s perfect for brunch!
 This Potato, Spinach and Cheese Egg Casserole is also an easy make ahead breakfast.
 How to recipe video below!

 I love to eat eggs for breakfast, but I don’t always have time to prepare them on busy mornings.
-Lately I’ve been loving make ahead egg breakfasts, like breakfast quesadillas, breakfast burritos, and this Potato, Spinach and Cheese Egg Casserole.
+Lately I’ve been loving make ahead egg breakfasts, like breakfast casserole, breakfast burritos, and this Potato, Spinach and Cheese Egg Casserole.

 This recipe makes a large casserole, so you get a few meals out of your efforts.
 It’s also perfect to serve for Easter or Mother’s Day brunch, since it can feed a crowd!
+Then, try my Easy Breakfast Casserole with Hash Browns next.

 My favorite part of this casserole is the cheese – I used pepper jack and loved the spice that it added!
 The first time that I made this, I had sent the hubby to the grocery store and he came home with sliced pepper jack rather than a block of cheese.
 Once I got past my “Oh no!” moment, I made do and cut the slices up into pieces, adding them to the casserole that way.
 It turned out fabulous.
 The bigger pieces of cheese added so much spicy, cheesy flavor to the finished dish.